weidengeist/Willowbot/README.md

 ```
 It is important to set `triggerType` `raid` in this definition.
 Otherwise, Willowbot would print the answer string to the chat as soon as someone’s complete message reads »myRaid«.

 As it has been mentioned above, it is not necessary to provide a special pattern for this kind of message handlers.
 However, you *have* to provide a unique identifier (in this case: `myRaid`) for the handler.
-Non-unique, i. e. multiply used identifiers, will overwrite other already defined commands with the same identifier/pattern so that only the one defined last will exist and be able to be processed.
+Non-unique, i.e. multiply used identifiers, will overwrite other already defined commands with the same identifier/pattern so that only the one defined last will exist and be able to be processed.

 You can see two more placeholder variables in the answer: `raidersChannel` and `raidersCount`.
 As soon as an incoming raid is detected, those placeholders will be replaced with the channel that sends you its viewers and the number of viewers, respectively.